alexlstanton/alexlstanton/README.md

   **Short Meetings, Long Emails:** Expect short meetings for tactical things.
 Turns out a lot can get done in 15min if everyone is engaged (but expect very long macro strategy sessions).
 I will send long emails / whitepaper-style concepts from time to time, these are often strategic or conceptual blueprints and I assume everyone will make time to digest.

   **Blamestorming:** We'll only talk about the past enough to repeat successes or not repeat failures.
-Identify root cause and fault only to learn, not criticise.
+Identify root cause and fault only to learn, not criticize.
 The only thing that matters is what comes next.
 The most important day of our lives is today.
 You're on my team for a reason.
 You're smart and capable.
 If there's a problem we're going to talk about it in near real-time.
 I'll never ambush you with a list of long-past wrongs and expect the same in return.
 Otherwise, plan for success and move forward.

   **Disagree:** A mentor once told me: "you're not doing your job unless you're regularly disagreeing with me".
 Discourse is foundational to high quality outcomes.
 Poke holes in things and look for risk upfront.
 Verification is not mistrust.

   **Work/Life Harmony** Balance is BS.
 Harmony is everything.
 Email ≠ Emergency.
 I send when convenient, you respond when ready.
 No nights/weekends expected.
 If it's actually urgent, I'll call/text.
 You reciprocate.

   **Building Humans:** We're not just building whatever it is we're building.
 We're building ourselves and each other.
 This is not the last place you'll work and our collective job is to help each other grow and achieve our professional and personal goals together.
-It's my responsibility to be an encouraging mentor that listens and helps you acheive your goals.
+It's my responsibility to be an encouraging mentor that listens and helps you achieve your goals.

   **Family First:** Always.
 Even if you're a family of one.
 We support the success of one another in work AND in life.
 Guess what?
 There's time for life no matter how big of a thing you're working on.
 When we foster better friendships, time with loved ones, kids, or to pursue life passions... we come back to each other at work a better version, with new perspectives and new ideas.
 There's always time.

 // "HUMAN > TECH" is my philosophy of a human first approach for any/everything I expect everyone to apply.
-Everyone is building or working on something that, even if a few degress removed, impacts another person at the end of the HUMAN<>HUMAN chain.
+Everyone is building or working on something that, even if a few degrees removed, impacts another person at the end of the HUMAN<>HUMAN chain.

 ## Things to Know If You Work For Me